Skip navigation menu

 Preventing and Prosecuting Domestic and Sexual Violence

-We need to trust women.
-Too often, the lives of women are impacted and ended due to domestic and sexual abuse and violence.
-We need to trust women, promote examples of what it means to be a man in the 21st Century, educate law enforcement to enforce the laws already available to prevent domestic and sexual violence, and, where laws don't exist, create laws that do more to prevent violence and hold people accountable.
+We need to hear and trust survivors.
+One in three women and one in four men are forever impacted by domestic violence.
+Too often, the lives of women and men are forever impacted due to domestic and sexual abuse and violence.
+We need to hear and trust survivors, promote examples of what it means to be a good person in the 21st Century, educate law enforcement to enforce the laws already available to prevent domestic and sexual violence, and, where laws don't exist, create laws that do more to prevent violence and hold people accountable.

 Transparent Government

 Our government should be transparent.
-Therefore, elected government officials should not be allowed to sign non-disclosure agreements.
+Therefore, all government business should be as transparent as legally possible.
+In addition, elected government officials should not be allowed to sign non-disclosure agreements.
 Democracy dies in darkness and a non-disclosure agreement brings darkness to the discussions and decisions government officials make that affect our everyday lives.